 Parliament House Virtual Tour

-UX/UI designer | 2023 | Virtual reality tour UI/UX design | WebVR tour
+UX/UI designer | 2023 | WebVR tour

-The project was delivered and launched publicly as part of an educational initiative.
+The project was delivered and publicly launched as part of an educational initiative.

 Project context